 What is the State of Mental Health in Singapore?

 The grim picture above is only the tip of the iceberg as the numbers capture only the official/reported cases, and do not include suspected suicide cases which are classified under unnatural or accidental deaths.
 According to the World Health Organisation, for each death by suicide, there are more than 20 suicide attempts.
-Based on records from the Ministry of Home Affairs, from 2017 to 2019, there are about 1,204 attempted suicides each year.
+Based on CNA's report, the highest increase by age group in suicide deaths is among persons in their 20-29 year old.

 Following the pandemic and various high profile tragedies and youth suicides in 2021, the government and the public have been forced to address the serious concerns about youth mental health and the multidimensional pressures within the social, economic and educational arenas.
 Healthcare workers and teachers have not been spared.
 See various reports here.